tecki/ebpfcat/ebpfcat/ebpf.rst

 .. currentmodule:: ebpfcat

-A Python-base EBPF code generator
+A Python-base eBPF code generator
 =================================

-This library facilitates the generation of EBPF code.
+This library facilitates the generation of eBPF code.
 Instead of compiling code, we generate it on-the-fly.
 This is fully done in Python, without the need of an external compiler.
 This also allows us to entangle user-space and EPBF-space code within the same program.